Bidder/Supplier Log In | Public Solicitations | Current Contracts

 As a Supplier, how will I be notified that I have new purchase order activity in Ohio|Buys?

-Supplier contacts receive an email notification any time that a new purchase order or change order has been dispatched.
+Supplier contacts receive an email notification any time that a quick quote or solicitation has been posted, and when a new purchase order or change order has been dispatched.
 These notifications also appear in the Validations pane on the Supplier’s homepage and in the My Pending Validations section of their profile.
+If the supplier does not have contacts associated in their contact record, they will not receive notifications.

 What are exceptions?